NIH-CARD/NDD_x_sleep/README.md

 This notebook combines the previously created files and preps the dataframe for use in a cox regression.
 This includes eliminating exposures that occur either before the start of the study or after NDD diagnosis.
 It also creates a "tenure" column and "lag" variables for exposure endpoints.

 ## 05_COX_model.ipynb

+This notebook uses the csv file created in step 4 and runs a lifelines Cox regression.
+It also includes FDR correction.

+## 06_COX_with_lags.ipynb

+This notebook uses the csv file created in step 4 and looks at significant results in greater detail, runing a lifelines Cox regression for exposures with "lags": all exposures before tenure (lag 0); 0-1 years before tenure; 1 to 5 years before tenure; 5-10 years before tenure; 10-15 years before tenure; and 5-15 years before tenure.